jweber94/udacity_cpp_nanodegree_capstone_myCQ/README.md

 + I learned how to use condition variables to block a thread that is waiting for an asynchronous event to happen (i.e. waiting for an incoming message), so that the processor is not occupied the complete waiting time. (see: net_ts_queue.hpp)
 + It is the best way to standartize the payload with a defined payload datastructure that is serializable and just send one payload per message!
 (Example: If you are makeing a HTTP request, the maximum number of byts per payload is also restricted to a fixed number)
   - Top Tip: Sometimes it is useful to define a form that the client sends to the server with already established information and that let the server fill out the missing parts of the datastructure

+## Possable extensions
+[ ] Find a way to avoid to remain within the raw terminal interface for the user input on the client application.
+[ ] Add a SQL Database to the Server in order to learn about databases and create a dataset for makeing statistics about the network connections
+[ ] Make the payload encrypted and learn about encrytion of internet traffic